JStalnac/DirtBot/README.md

 # DirtBot
- The unfinished source code for DirtBot
+ The finished source code for DirtBot without the database.